Drum Road, Birtley, Nr Chester-le Street, County Durham.

 Heading south along the A167, away from Newcastle keeping west of the A1, is the district of Birtley, a parish located just north of Chester Le Street in County Durham.
 It is in this vicinity that you will find the NGRC venue of Pelaw Grange Greyhound Stadium, situated just off Drum Road.

-This race card indicates that it ran six dog races over distances of 400 yards, proving that it was a very small track indeed, more down to the fact that it had limited space, due to it being hemmed in by a coming together of railway lines.
+The race card indicates that it ran six dog races over distances of 400 yards, proving that it was a very small track indeed, more down to the fact that it had limited space, due to it being hemmed in by a coming together of railway lines.
 As time moved on, the branch lines close by became removed, giving the opportunity for the track to expand.

-In 1965 the stadium was purchased by the Mckenna family, the same family who still runs the Greyhound Racing business today fifty years on.
-It has been during those fifty years that the track has developed so much from its early days, seeing the track circumference increased to 345 metres, with one of their investments witnessing the installation of an inside Sumner type hare during the 1960’s, which lasted for almost forty years, before being replaced by the more modern outside Swaffham type.
+In 1965 the stadium was purchased by the Mckenna family, the same family who still runs the Greyhound Racing business today fifty plus years on.
+It has been during those years that the track has developed so much from its early days, seeing the track circumference increased to 345 metres, with one of their investments witnessing the installation of an inside Sumner type hare during the 1960’s, which lasted for almost forty years, before being replaced by the more modern outside Swaffham type.
 The 1980’s saw the all sanded track replacing the old turf type, but substantial changes came during 2005, when after almost 60 years of independent racing, the track switched to operate under NGRC rules.
-Its first meeting under rules came on the 25th of August 2005, and became the third track in the north east to join the set up, although operating in the shadows of the big guns of Newcastle and Sunderland.
+Its first meeting under rules came on the 25th of August 2005, and became the third track in the north east to join the set up, although operating in the shadows of the big guns of Newcastle Brough Park and Sunderland.

-Memorabilia for this track is required for this page, if you can help please contact me.
+Memorabilia for this track is required for this page, if you can help please contact me

 Recent Comments